 Aloo gobi ki sabji is a big hit in most of the Indian homes in winters.
 We are no different so this vegetable preference wise ranks quite high in our house.
 But, I am sad to say this, only in adults.
 My kids for some reason did not like to eat either of the Gobi.

 Roasted aloo gobi ki sabji is a healthier version of fried aloo gobi ki sabji.
 One day my elder son ate fried aloo gobi ki sabji at my sister’s home.
 He absolutely loved it.
 And he promised me if I make fried aloo gobi ki sabji he will eat it.
 And he kept his promise.
-Only problem is we were not comfortable with having fried aloo gobi very often.
-So after trying baked potatoes for french fries in oven I tried baking aloo gobi in it too.
+The only problem is we were not comfortable with having fried aloo gobi very often.
+So after trying baked potatoes for french fries in the oven, I tried baking aloo gobi in it too.
 It was a hit.
 Even my younger son loved it.

 How to make roasted aloo gobi ki sabji

 Roasting time: 20-25 minutes in tandoor (around 30 minutes in Oven)

 cooking time: 5 minutes

 1 tbsp oil for cooking( you can use olive oil, refined oil or even mustard oil for this.
 Mustard oil gives a very nice flavor to aloo gobi)

 1-2 tej patta/bay leaves